All About Hash

 All About Hash is a 1940 Our Gang short comedy film directed by Edward Cahn.
-It was the 189th Our Gang short (190th episode, 101st talking short, 102nd talking episode, and 21st MGM produced episode) that was released.
+It was the 189th Our Gang short to be released.

 Plot

 It seems that Mickey is upset over the fact that his parents spend every Monday night arguing.
 The reason: Mickey's mother invariably serves hash made from the Sunday-dinner leftovers, and Mickey's father hates hash.
 To teach the two adults a lesson, the Our Gang kids stage a skit on a local radio program, ending with a heartfelt plea by Mickey to stop the quarrelling.